Palo Alto Advanced Play

 2 played private High School

-The PASS season starts with once-a-week training beginning in mid-January, and scrimmages.
-Then in February the schedule picks up the pace with two trainings per week, and in March through May, the teams play in the PCSSL (Pacific Coast Spring Select League) in the South Bay and Peninsula.
+The PASS season starts with once-a-week training beginning in mid-January, and.
+Then in February the schedule picks up the pace with two trainings per week and scrimmages, and in March through May, the teams play in the PCSSL (Pacific Coast Spring Select League) in the South Bay and Peninsula.
 PCSSL games are generally on Sunday.
 In April and May, the team will enter into tournaments in the Greater Bay Area, usually starting with El Palo Alto in April, and culminating with the Davis World Cup on Memorial Day weekend.

 Participation in the program is only available to players that participated in an AYSO Fall Program, Instructional or Élite.
 Players are selected during tryouts usually held near the end of October.
 The tryouts are used to rank the players for assignment to teams.
 Players from 8 through 18 may participate in teams for U10 through U19.